MatrixAI/Polykey-Docs/Glossary.md

 Agent is any entity that possesses agency.
 That is the motivation and will to act.
 This can be a real person, or a software agent.

+### Authenticity

+The ability to check that the source of origin of a piece of data is correct.

+### Digital Identity

+Digital information that can be used to represent a physical agent or entity.
+In the case of Polykey digital identities are social media accounts including GitHub, Facebook, Instagram, LinkedIn etc.

+### Integrity

+The ability to check that a piece of data had not been mutated since its creation.

 ### Resource

 What is Resource